Structure learning of undirected graphical models for count data: Introduction

 In this paper, we concentrate on count data and introduce a simple algorithm for structure learning of undirected graphical models, called PC-LPGM, particularly useful when sparse graphs are under consideration.
 The algorithm stems from the conditional approach of {\cite{allen2013local}}, where the neighbourhood of each node is estimated in turn by solving a lasso penalized regression problem and the resulting local structures stitched together to form the global graph.
 We propose to substitute penalized estimation with a testing procedure on the parameters of the local regressions following the lines of the PC algorithm, see \cite{spirtes2000causation}.
 This solution is particularly attractive, since it inherits the potential of the PC algorithm to estimate a sparse graph even if $p,$ the number of variables, is in the hundreds or thousands.

-We give a theoretical proof of convergence of PC-LPGM that shows that the proposed algorithm consistently estimates the edges of the underlying (sparse) undirected graph, as the sample size $n\rightarrow \infty.$ For such proof to be developed, a joint distribution must exist, a condition which might be questionable when relying on a conditional model specification such as the one behind a neighbourhood approach.
+We give a theoretical proof of convergence of PC-LPGM that shows the proposed algorithm consistently estimates the edges of the underlying (sparse) undirected graph, as the sample size $n\rightarrow \infty.$ For such proof to be developed, a joint distribution must exist, a condition which might be questionable when relying on a conditional model specification such as the one behind a neighbourhood approach.
 If one assumes that each variable conditioned on all other variables follows a Poisson distribution, for example, a unique joint distribution compatible with the given conditionals exists provided that conditional dependencies are all negative.
 As this condition, known as ``competitive relationship" among variables, highly limits attractiveness of such specification in applications, we have chosen to develop statistical guarantees for PC-LPGM under the assumption that conditional distributions follow a truncated Poisson law.
 Such choice admits dependencies richer than those under competitive relationship; see, however, \cite{yang2013poisson} for a discussion about its limitations.
-For the truncated Poisson model, under mild assumptions on the expected Fisher information matrix, and fixing the truncation point $R>0$, convergence is guaranteed for $n> O_p(p^2\log p)$ (or {$n>\max\left\{O_p\left(m\log p\right),O_p\left(m^2\log m\right)\right\}$}, where $m$ is the maximum neighbourhood size).
+For the truncated Poisson model, under mild assumptions on the expected Fisher information matrix, and fixing the truncation point $R>0$, convergence is guaranteed for $n\ge O_p(d^3\log p),$ where $d$ is the maximum neighbourhood size.

-To explore whether it is reasonable to extend the desirable properties of PC-LPGM to the case of conditional Poisson distributions with unrestricted conditional dependencies, extensive simulations studies are conducted to empirically evaluate statistical properties of the algorithm in such cases.
+To explore whether it is reasonable to extend the desirable properties of PC-LPGM to the case of conditional Poisson distributions with unrestricted conditional dependencies, a theoretical study and extensive simulations studies are conducted to evaluate statistical properties of the algorithm in such cases.